Food industry: Media

-Corporate Influence
+Corporate and financial influence

-The Bretton Woods Institutions - The World Bank and International Monetary Fund - play a large role in how the food industry functions today.
+The Bretton Woods institutions—the World Bank and International Monetary Fund—play a large role in how the food industry functions today.
 These global funds were born after World War II, to help rebuild Europe and prevent another Great Depression.
 Overall, their main purpose was to stabilize economies.
-The IMF provided short term loans while the World Bank was focused on larger projects that would bring electricity back to cities, roads, and other "essential" needs.
-The World Banks mission and purpose, however, transformed as its President Robert McNamara issued a system of loans known as Structural Adjustment.
-In accepting loans from the World Bank, countries - especially the Global South - became economically, politically, and socially tied to the West.
+The IMF provided short-term loans while the World Bank was focused on larger projects that would bring electricity back to cities, roads, and other "essential" needs.
+The World Bank's mission and purpose transformed, however, as its president Robert McNamara implemented a system of structural adjustment loans.
+In accepting loans from the World Bank, countries, especially in the Global South, became economically, politically, and socially tied to the West.
 Many countries struggled to pay back their loans, beginning the process of global debt, privatization, and the downfall of local economies.
-As a result of Western intervention, many small scale farmers have been displaced, as US corporations have bought out land in other countries and continued to monopolize on food.
-Today, several multinational corporations have pushed agricultural technologies on developing countries including improved seeds, chemical fertilizers, and pesticides, crop production.
+As a result of Western intervention, many small-scale farmers have been displaced, as U.S. corporations have bought out land in other countries and continued to monopolize food.
+Today, several multinational corporations have introduced agricultural technologies to developing countries including improved seeds, chemical fertilizers and pesticides, and crop production methods.

+Organizations such as The American Academy of Family Physicians (AAFP) have been criticized for accepting monetary donations from companies within the food industry, such as Coca-Cola.
+These donations have been criticized for creating a conflict of interest and favoring an interest such as financial gains.